iqis/iqis/content/vitae.md

 Master Generalist in Analytics / Garden City, NY / Nov 2017 - Sep 2018

 - Digital marketing and analytic strategies for clients in consumer goods industry
-- Development and maintenance of an internal integrated reporting platform on web traffic, e-commerce & ad spending, solely with the R ecosystem on a Linux server
+- Development and maintenance of an internal integrated reporting platform on web traffic, e-commerce & ad spending, solely within the R ecosystem on a Linux server
 - A/B tests on client websites, improving creative designs and ad buying
 - Lifecycle analysis with product sales, return and specification data to support product planning & design